ScottBain96/myDiscordBot/README.md

 <img src= "images/pythonBot3.PNG" >

-Here you can see the user that was muted for testing purposes, his role is set to "Muted".
+Here you can see the user that was muted as his role was changed by the bot to "Muted".

 <img src= "images/pythonBot4.PNG" >